ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 Ethernet's Frame Check Sequence (FCS) minimally meets this requirement to ensure Bundles are not corrupted in transmission.
 Use of stronger integrity checks are left to BTP-U and its extensions.

-## BTP-U Virtual Channels

-{{BTP-U}} Transfer Numbers are unique within a "virtual channel."
-For Ethernet, the virtual channel is identified by:

-- Source MAC address (6 octets)
-- Destination MAC address (6 octets)
-- C-VLAN ID (12 bits, if 802.1Q tag present)

-Each unique combination defines a separate virtual channel with independent Transfer Number sequencing.

-Other technologies that support Ethernet-like framing and use of this EtherType ({{<ethertype}}) but which lack the above virtual channel identifers MUST define the equivalent virtual channel identifiers, e.g. technology-specific source and/or destination as well as any protocol-specific channel discriminators.

-When using the multicast MAC address for transmitting to receivers whose MAC addresses have not yet been learned, all receivers in the broadcast domain share the same destination address (and therefore the same virtual channel).
-Implementations relying on multicast SHOULD use additional mechanisms, i.e. the Bundle destination EID, to determine whether received bundles are intended for local processing.
-Once a sender learns a peer's MAC address, implementations SHOULD switch to unicast transmission.

 ## MTU and Jumbo Frames